 Short breaks services should be based around the families’ wishes and needs and link to existing services in the local community wherever possible.
 We want children to be able to access leisure, sport, brownies and cubs, youth clubs and all other services that are available for all children.
 However families may wish to think about the support children may need to do this and we can support families to access enabling support where appropriate.

 Pinpoint Devon can offer some information about services that you could access locally.
 This provides you with the ability to search your local area and find things that your child may like to be involved in.

-Children’s centres – For younger children, childrens centre’s and health visitors provide information and advice and many have groups that meet locally that can provide support, advice and information for your child.
+Children’s centres – For children aged 0-8, childrens centre’s and health visitors provide information and advice and many have groups that meet locally that can provide support, advice and information for your child.